Bloeckchengrafik/ftConvention2022/cpp/2_YourFirstApplication/1_MotorSwitch.md

 - Connect a 9V power supply to PWR.
 - Connect the ftSwarm via USB cable with your computer.

-Write the following code or use the example files.
+Write the following code or use the example file *MotorSwitch*.
 Upload it to your device.
 Whenever you press your switch, the motor starts running.
 If you release the switch, the motor stops.

 ```cpp
 #include <ftSwarm.h>